Suputra/saah.as/content/notes/fourier transform.md

 (source: [Wikipedia](https://en.wikipedia.org/wiki/Fourier_transform#/media/File:Fourier_transform_time_and_frequency_domains_(small).gif))

 How do we go from time to frequency?
-This is the answer that the fourier transform aims to solve.
+This is the question that the fourier transform aims to answer.
 It's defined below:
 $$
 F(\omega) = \int_{-\infty}^{\infty} f(t) e^{-i\omega t} dt
 $$